satish-chinthanippu/satish-chinthanipu/README.md

-# Welcome to Chinthanippu Satish's GitHub!
+# Welcome to Satish Chinthanippu's GitHub!

 ## Introduction
 Hey there!👋 Welcome to my GitHub profile 🙏.
 I'm Satish, a Software Engineer 👨‍💻 with a passion for building scalable and efficient applications.